yatingw24/phd/README.md

 3. Colored each major accordingly to the disciple each belongs to and made sure the title matches the color-coding as well.
 4. a breakdown of chart elements:
 - x-axis: the percentage of debted students;
-- y-axis: each bar is a major;
+- y-axis: The major.
 5. In case you are curious why I chose percentage as the scale - it would be unfair to represent the number here since the amount of enrollments in STEM almost tripled over that of Non-Science majors.

 #### 3rd - A Treemap About the Amount of PhD Candidates by Discipline
 1. Loaded the data, `cleaned_output.csv`, and required `library(treemapify)` to enable the treemap graphing function.
 2. The area is a straightfoward representation of how many students are enrolled in which discipline.
-3. The purpose was to learn how to make a treemap in R, but it was less revelatory if it is put in the story.
-As a result, it served as an visual context, allowing readers to understand that there are fewer PhD candidates in non-science disciplines.
+3. The purpose was to learn how to make a treemap in R, but it was less revelatory if it is put in the story, as I later realized.
+As a result, it served as an visual context, allowing readers to understand the proportion of PhD candidates in each discipline.

 #### 4th - Two Density Plots for Showing the Financial Support by Types of Institutions
 1.